zorowangtt/phdthesis/source/09_chapter1_intro.md

 automatically handles missing values and outliers, and is resistant to overfitting.
 The estimate of feature importance can be useful for feature selection.
 As described in @sec:factors, the thermal transfer through non-bonded contacts are influenced by multiple factors related to various static and dynamical properties of proteins given the complexity of environment inside the proteins.
-To get a better understanding on the thermal transfer through non-covalent contacts, a non-linear regression model between inter-residue thermal conductivity values and those static and dynamical properties of proteins is developed by using the machine learning based approach of random forest methods.
+To get a better understanding on the thermal transfer through non-covalent contacts, a non-linear regression model is developed between inter-residue thermal conductivity values and those static and dynamical properties of proteins by using the machine learning based approach of random forest methods.
-The feature importance of

 ## Knowledge gap